LibrariesHacked/cilipsw/plymouth.md

 Library Finder
 --------------

-Taking the 3D building data I wanted to create a library finder tha highlighted the library building rather than put points on a map.
+Taking the 3D building data the Plymouth Library Finder project is designed to highlight the library building rather than put points on a map.

 Demo: https://plymouth.librarydata.uk